php-dev-br/laravel-doc-pt-br/billing.md

     // Braintree Accepts Charges In Dollars...
     $user->charge(1);

-The `charge` method accepts an array as its second argument, allowing you to pass any options you wish to the underlying Stripe / Braintree charge creation.
-Consult the Stripe or Braintree documentation regarding the options available to you when creating charges:
+The `charge` method accepts an array as its second argument, allowing you to pass any options you wish to the underlying Stripe / Braintree charge creation:

     $user->charge(100, [
         'custom_option' => $value,